top of page

 If you're new or haven't been in for more than 3 years, please make a New Patient appointment.
 If you like or need extra time and can afford the higher fee, make a 45 minute appointment.
 If time or money are tight, make a 15 minute appointment.
 The 30 minute appointment is standard and usually will work, so if you're not sure, make one of those.

-What about this YouTube page?
+What about Dr. Russ's YouTube page?

 It's here and we're very proud of it.
 I demonstrate my methods, have exercises you can do along with me, encourage mindful movement, and connect with other providers who want to work the way that I work.